gbv/rdapi/README.md

 > Prototype of record download API

+## Installation

+Clone from git and run `npm ci`.

+For deployment with pm2 copy `ecosystem.example.json` to `ecosystem.config.json` and run `pm2 install ecosystem.config.json`.

+## Configuration

+Environment variables and/or a local `.env` file can be used to configure:

+* `PORT` which port to under (default: 7665)
+* `UNAPI` unAPI endpoint to use (default: <https://unapi.k10plus.de/>)
+* `FORMATS` URL of a JSON file with an object of supported formats.
+Formats with dot in its name are removed (default: <https://kxpapiwww.k10plus.de/unapi/formats>)
+* `DEBUG` enable logging

+The local file `formats.js` further adds information about formats (this will likely be changed).

 ## API

-There is an API endpoint for each database, with optional flags just like SRU (e.g. `/opac-de-627`, `/opac-de-627!levels=0` ...).
+There is an API endpoint for each database, with optional flags just like SRU (e.g. `/opac-de-627`, `/opac-de-627!levels=0` ...) followed by a dot and a format id from unAPI.
 A GET or POST request is expected to provide the following parameters:

-- `format`: format id from unAPI
-- `ids`: list of PPNs, separated by any of spaces, newlines, comma, `|`
+- `id`: list of PPNs, separated by any of spaces, newlines, comma, `|`
 - `download`: download result as given filename
+- `sep`: optional string to join records (empty line as default).
+Treated as boolean for JSON-based formats to return newline-delimited JSON instead of JSON array
 - `email`: optional email address to send result to (*not implemented yet*)
-- `delim`: optional string to join records (empty line as default) or additional XML root element name

-## How does it work?

-1. fetch all records via/like unAPI
-2. Depending on format type:

-   - if format type is `application/json`: concatenate with newline if record delimiter set or wrap as JSON array (otherwise)
-   - if format type is `application/xml`: concatenate with newlines or use specified record separator as new XML root element to combine XML
-   - if format type is `text/plain` or other: concatenate with record delimiter
+## Client

+An info page with a demo client in JavaScript is shown at the server root.